Candid wedding photography is like an art in itself, and it has some big challenges.

 Bride and groom’s entrance

-Be ready to capture bride and groom’s entrance.
+Be ready to capture the bride and groom’s entrance.
 Move quickly, swap angles, and also take pictures of the guests’ reactions.
 For this part, using a wide lens like the 35mm will allow you to capture the energy in the room and let the viewer feel like if they were there on the scene.

 Wedding lunch reception